noolius/framework/README.md

 The URLs in the playbooks may break.

-Cilium currently is used in Calico-chaining mode and not as a kube-proxy replacement, so expect several of the ``cilium connectivity test``s to fail.
-Also, CNI chaining prevents transparent encryption.
+Cilium is used in Calico-chaining mode and not as a kube-proxy replacement, so expect several of the ``cilium connectivity test``s to fail.

+Calico is configured to encipher intra-cluster pod traffic using WireGuard(tm).

 ## License